hifiberry/snapcastmpris/readme.md

 SnapcastRpcWebsocketWrapper runs a websocket in a separate thread, and calls callback methods in SnapcastWrapper (a SnapcastRpcListener implementation) to act on stream and client status changes.

-- When muted, the status is set to paused and a hook in SnapcastWrapper is called in order to de-activate the player in HifiberryOS.
+- When muted, the status is set to paused
 - When unmuted, nothing is done.
 If a stream is already playing to the active device, and the player is in PAUSED mode, the player should switch to playing.
 This has not been implemented yet.
 - When a stream switches from idle to playing, and the previous pause event was not caused by a DBUS event, SnapcastWrapper switches to the playing state.